 This is a tricky question.
 The slope calculating technology is not legal in tournaments but is an invaluable practice tool for judging distance and elevation.
 If it were me, I would save up enough pennies to have both in my arsenal.

 A training rangefinder and a tournament one.
 But if you do not play competitively, then absolutely try to get one with slope calculation.
 They will save you headaches and elevated holes and improve your game overall.

 Most rangefinders are legal for tournament play.
 However, units that feature slope reading technology may not be.
 In these situations, you will need to check with the manufacturer to know for sure.

 Yes!
 Rangefinders are actually very popular for pros during their practice rounds.

 Kind of.
 Though they can be used to take a peek and get a rough estimate of your distances, they will do better with greens.

-All ten of the products featured on our list today are really great at what they do.
-But, you do not want to buy ten rangefinders.
+All of the products featured on our list today are really great at what they do.
+But, you do not want to buy all rangefinders.
 You want one great product that will help you play smarter, and make better decisions around the course.

 However, extra features will also increase the overall price.
 You’ll just need to decide for yourself what elements of the device are most important to you.